thoInteractive/cardinfo.github.io/_posts/2019-04-18-amazon-pay-icici-bank-credit-card-review.md

 - **2%** on paying through Amazon Pay at Amazon Pay partner merchants
 - **1%** on all other spends

-This card also provides surcharge waiver of 1% on fuel transactions.
 The best part about this card is absence of upper cap on rewards.
 The rewards are credited as Amazon Pay balance in Amazon account each month after statement generation.

+#### Features

+Given that it's Amazon co-branded card, it's features are pretty much limited to shopping on Amazon.
+Below are few of them:

+- No cost EMI of 3 or 6 months on Amazon.in
+- Surcharge waiver of 1% on fuel transactions
+- 15% discount when dining at restaurants participating in [Culinary Treats](https://www.icicibank.com/offers/brands/culinary-treats.page)

 #### Drawbacks